 - Baking Soda & Contact Solution

-- shaving cream – this will make your slime super fluffy
+- shaving cream – this will make it super fluffy

 How do you make slime fluffy?

-It is easy!
+Try our fluffy recipe (our exact recipe is below)!
 Make your homemade slime fluffy with shaving cream.
 Not the gel kind, go for the original shaving cream.

-Now let’s learn how to make fluffy slime the safe way.
-This borax free slime recipe that is perfectly slimy!
-Your kids will be playing with it for hours and making slime over and over again.
+Now let’s learn how to make slime the safe way.
+This borax-free recipe that is perfectly slimy!
+Your kids will be playing with it for hours and making it over and over again.
 All you need are simple ingredients found in your pantry.
 There is no need to add water.

 - 1 1/2 teaspoon baking soda

 Measure glue into a bowl.
 Add a few drops of food coloring.
 Once it is the desired color add a few more drops.
 The shaving cream will make the color lighter.
 Mix in baking soda then shaving cream, Stir in contact lens solution and mix.
 The mixture will start to come together.
 Remove mixture from bowl and knead with hands.
 It will be sticky.
 The more it is played with the less sticky it becomes.

 This amazing homemade slime that is safe and borax powder free is made in only 6 steps.
 It is a fluffy slime recipe because we added shaving cream.

 1. Measure 1/2 cup glue into a mixing bowl.